peterashwell/finding-streetsigns/README.md

 - [x] Try edge features to improve recall
 - [ ] Tier results set to be less result e.g. remove distant / unreadable
 - [ ] Write code to segment the image preferring the parking signs
-- [ ] write code to bound box the parking signs
+- [x] write code to bound box the parking signs
-- [ ] remove 'both' signs from training set (split)
-- [ ] try template matching to find sign boundaries
+- [x] try template matching to find sign boundaries
 - [ ] extract sign location and orientation using angular size and transform
 - [ ] try to bootstrap training set / get first plotted result
+- [ ] splitting up the set of SIFT matches into multiple signs
+- [ ] improve homographies by using estimateRigidTransform

 Improve training set to have types of signs + sources
 -----------------------------------------------------